bintracker/bintracker/docs/about.md

 ### Comprehensive Platform Support

 Bintracker aims to be a Swiss Army Knife of Chipmusic, allowing musicians to utilize a wide range of platforms and music engines through a single tool.
-This means providing support for as many 8- and 16-bit computers and consoles as possible, and supporting various different sound drivers on these platforms.
+This means providing support for as many 8- and 16-bit computers and consoles as possible, and multiple different sound drivers on these platforms.
 The range of supported chiptune drivers and target platforms can be easily extended.
 Eventually, Bintracker will extend support beyond the home computer era to include historical mainframe and minicomputers, as well as modern micro-controllers.
 A special place is reserved for "underdog" platforms, that is, uncommon platforms that are not supported by any other modern music editor.

 ### A Power Tool for Chipmusic Composers